ArtOfIllusion/ArtOfIllusion/docs/manual/managing_images.rst

    *- The icon shows, what kind of an image is missing.*
    *- Try **View Details &rarr; Reconnect** to find the image*

-.. comment:: I tried to use list-table here, but I did not look right
+.. comment   I tried to use list-table here, but I did not look right
              This is closer and is shows with single linebreaks, but unfortunately it add the colon after every image.